web-advanced-fall-2016/final-project-MAXianghan/README.md

 Parallax scroll down introduction of the restaurant with images and text(in Chinese).

 ###### MENU PAGE:
 Lightbox Display using jQuery plugin.
 Displaying pictures of the dishes served in the restaurant.
-Click on each box, individual dishes show up.
+Click on each box, individual image of the dish show up.

 ###### EVENT PAGE:
 Simple Carousel Slider presenting the promotion events and special offers that is ongoing in the restaurant now.